Student Short Film Tariff

 If you do not have an account you may request one here.

 Please then deliver your film to the BBFC offices here, or alternatively make the content available for download.

 Works submitted digitally must arrive, along with payment, by 3pm the working day before examination.
 Any KDMs or download links must be emailed to firstname.lastname@example.org by the same deadline.
 If have you have any questions, please contact Projection on 020 7440 1570.

 Alternatively external viewings can be arranged depending on availability.
 Please contact the Customer Helpline here.

 How much does it cost?

-Details of fees are available here.
+Details of fees and service charges are available here.

 Is there anything else I need to consider?